 Discovered a 2FA and MacOS Disk Encrytion Bypass in Abine Blur, a popular password management tool.
 Invited and Presented to the George Mason Univerity Digital Forensics Masters Class.

-CompTIA A+, Network+, Server+, Security+, CySA+, PenTest+, and CASP+ (a/k/a SecurityX).
+CompTIA A+, Network+, Server+, Linux+ good-for-life, Security+, CySA+, PenTest+, and CASP+ (a/k/a SecurityX).
 All active/current.

 TryHackMe SAL 1 (Security Analyst Level 1) certification.